Smart Tips on Hiking and Camping in the Snow

 Don’t Expect the Same Refuges As in the Summer

 In winter, there are far fewer refugees than in summer.
-In addition to this, the quality and comfort of these are very different… Indeed, winter shelters are generally quite basic with few facilities.
-It is therefore advisable to act as if you were in a bivouac (minus the tent) because it could be very cold there!
+Besides this, the quality and comfort of these are very different… Indeed, winter shelters are generally quite basic with few facilities.
+It is therefore advisable to act as if you were in a camp (minus the tent) because it could be very cold there!

 During Your Hike in the Snow